cgoncalves94/ISA-Calculator/Readme.md

-# Ultra Super Calculation Computer
 ## A Computer Architecture Project in Python

 ### Introduction
-Welcome to my Computer Architecture course project, featuring the Ultra Super Calculation Computer (USCC).
+A simple Computer Architecture  project as part of my Computer Science course.
 This project is a Python-based simulator of a unique Instruction Set Architecture (ISA).
 It is designed to interpret and execute binary instructions, handle basic arithmetic operations, and maintain a history of calculations.
-The USCC serves as a practical tool for understanding fundamental concepts in computer architecture and binary computation.
+The calculator serves as a practical tool for understanding fundamental concepts in computer architecture and binary computation.

 ### Features and Objectives
-The USCC project aims to demonstrate the following key features and objectives:
+The project aims to demonstrate the following key features and objectives:

 - **Instruction Set Architecture Simulation**: Simulating a custom ISA for executing arithmetic operations.
 - **Binary Data Handling**: Processing binary instructions into executable operations.